2ndQuadrant/pglogical/README.md

 ### Sequences

-Sequence state is local to the provider or subscriber node(s).
-Advancing a sequence on the provider has no effect on the subscriber or vice versa.

-Support for replicating sequences is important for failover support and will be added in a future version.
+Sequence state of sequences added to replication sets is replicated periodically and not real-time.
+Dynamic buffer is used for the value being replicated so that the subscribers actually receive future state of the sequence.
+This minimizes the chance of subscriber's notion of sequence's last_value falling behind but does not completely eliminate the posibility.

+It might be desirable to call `synchronize_sequence` to ensure all subscribers have up to date information about given sequence after "big events" in the database such as data loading or during the online upgrade.

+It's generaly recommended to use `bigserial` and `bigint` types for sequences on multi-node systems as smaller sequences might reach end of the sequence space fast.

-Users may work around this limitation by creating sequences with a step interval equal to or greater than the number of nodes, then setting a different offset on each node.
+Users who want to have independent sequences on provider and subscriber can avoid adding sequences to replication sets and create sequences with step interval equal to or greater than the number of nodes.
+And then setting a different offset on each node.
 Use the `INCREMENT BY` option for `CREATE SEQUENCE` or `ALTER SEQUENCE`, and use `setval(...)` to set the start point.

 ### Triggers